• What is Copywriting?

 how to deal with a difficult designer

 A designer is a copywriter’s partner in creative work.
 When that relationship is good, the work is golden.
+(If you haven’t, check out our 9 tips for how copywriters can most effectively work with designers.)
 But when that relationship is not as good, the work can suffer and job satisfaction plummets.
-Today, let’s talk about what to do when that relationship is strained.
-Read on…
+Let’s talk about what to do when that relationship is strained.

 The first thing to know is that most designers who do things like this—leaving you out of meetings, changing your copy, etc.—aren’t out to get you.